-Tom Brady will face many obstacles against the Chiefs
+Tom Brady will face many obstacles against Chiefs

 But there is one more obstacle in the way as Brady and company enter the 2017 season …

-Overcoming Adversity – Losing a Go-To Receiver
+Overcoming Adversity: Losing a Go-To Receiver

 Julian Edelman tore his ACL in the Patriots' third preseason game in 2017 and will miss the entire regular season.
-Since Edelman’s breakout 2013 campaign, the duo has connected on 336 completions, 120 more than any other Brady-receiver duo (Rob Gronkowski – 216).
+Since Edelman’s breakout 2013 campaign, the duo has connected on 336 completions, 120 more than any other Brady-receiver duo (Rob Gronkowski is at 216).

 Of course, this won’t be the first time Brady is without a top option.
 The past two seasons alone, Edelman and Gronkowski have combined to miss 16 games.
 Brady’s production has taken a dip without them, but it’s still solid production.
 When either is off the field, he still averages six touchdowns for every interception with a Total QBR of 68.